microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ```

 ### FTP Deployment
 You can deploy your artifacts/resources to Web App via FTP.
-The following example shows all configuration elements.
+The following example shows all the configuration elements.

 ```xml
 <plugin>